 What is Hard Water?

-The symptoms of hard water are easy to identify and occur throughout the household: Hard water reduces the effectiveness of soap.
-While in the kitchen or bathroom, one may notice that soap is not as effective.
-Instead of fully dissolving, some soap combines with the minerals in hard water.
-Because less soap is dissolved, you may use more to try to get things clean.
-Undissolved soap may still cling to your skin or hair leaving it dull and lifeless.
+For one, soap is not as effective in hard water.
+Instead of fully dissolving, some soap combines with the minerals in hard water, causing you to use more soap to try to get clean.
+After a shower, undissolved soap may still cling to your skin or hair, leaving it dull and lifeless.

-The effect on your plumbing may be less obvious – at first: Mineral deposits can build up in pipes, reducing water flow and raising water bills.
-As the flow is restricted, lime-scale build-up accelerates.
-Obstructions can damage pipes and clog appliances leading to loss of efficiency.
-This may also lead to expensive repairs or replacements.
+The effect on your plumbing may be less obvious – at first.
+Mineral deposits can build up in pipes, reducing water flow and raising water bills.
+As the flow is restricted, scale build-up accelerates.
+Obstructions can damage pipes and clog appliances, leading to loss of efficiency, and even expensive repairs or replacements.

 There are two primary options for addressing hard water: water softeners, and water conditioners.
 Salt-based water softeners remove minerals from your water, while salt-free water conditioners prevent the minerals from adhering to your pipes and appliances.